bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/watchtowers-lightning-privacy.md

 Speaker 1: 00:58:20

-OK, Merch, what did you think of that?
+Merch, what did you think of that?

 Speaker 2: 00:58:22